iotaledger/documentation-platform/docs/getting-started/0.1/references/use-cases.md

 # Use cases

-IOTA is an open-source technology that can streamline, secure, and automate any process that sends data or transfers value among different devices.

-The following table displays some applications that are already using IOTA:
+**This table displays some applications that are already using IOTA.**

 | Company  | Description |  References |